The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Timestamp('2019-07-31 00:00:00')

 Now, suppose it’s June 2019 and you are asked to generate a five-year forecast for electricity production from nuclear generators.
-We’ll start with a seasonal decomposition of the training data.
+To answer this question, we’ll start with a seasonal decomposition of the training data.

 decomposition = seasonal_decompose(training, model="additive", period=12)